 D-E-B-T is the Cash Flow Killer.

 The ability to get ahead financially when in debt is impossible!
-The cycle of debt happens very easy in our debt obsessed, spending freely society.
+The cycle of debt happens very easily in our debt-obsessed, spending freely society.

-Each HOUSEHOLD has over $90,000 of debt – credit card debt, student loan debt, and auto loans, according to a recent study.
-That number does NOT include mortgage debt.
+Each HOUSEHOLD has over $104,215 of debt – credit card debt, student loan debt, and auto loans, according to a recent study.2 That number does NOT include mortgage debt.
 That is a LOT of debt (and overwhelming stress) to be carrying on your shoulders.
 Debt is the Cash Flow Killer in action.

 With each debt payment, there is an outflow of money plus interest.
 Thus, debt is withholding your cash flow hostage and decimating your Cents Plan (aka budget).